kevinweber/inline-comments/readme.txt

 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==

+= 2.1.3 =
+* Improved compatibility with WP-Ajaxify-Comments: Update comment count bubble when new comment is submitted (pull request from @r-a-y on Github).

 = 2.1.2 =
 * Registered additional HTML attribute 'data-incom-ref' to improve theme support for the references feature.